A time for growing and learning from new experiences... a time to expect more

 This course is designed to expose students to French and Spanish culture as well as the vocabulary words required for basic conversation.
 Students spend one semester studying French culture and language and one semester studying Spanish culture and language.
 Students are exposed to language, food, geography, music, and art as they embrace the history and culture of various areas of the world.

 Conversation and Culture 7

 In this course, students build on the language skills from Sixth Grade while expanding their knowledge of the history and culture associated with the French and Spanish languages.
-Students receive an initial introduction to Latin and Ancient Roman traditions which helps enhance their students of the Classics being taught in other subject areas.
+Students receive an initial introduction to Latin and Ancient Roman traditions, which helps enhance their study of the Classics being taught in other subject areas.
 Throughout the year, students spend approximately one-third of the year in each language allowing them to make a more informed decision when they select their first year language credit in Eighth Grade.